8 Best Docker Container Hosting Plans (July 2026)

 Like to have choices?
 Then Hostwinds will be right up your alley, with 40 VPS plans evenly distributed across managed and unmanaged Linux and Windows hosting.
 Docker is available to install on CentOS, Ubuntu, Debian, and Fedora.

-Regardless of the operating system or hosting plan you use, you get a 99.9999% uptime guarantee, 1 Gbps ports, SSDs for better performance, multiple locations, custom ISOs, and other features that virtually guarantee to make your Docker hosting experience hassle-free.
+No matter which operating system or hosting plan you pick, you’ll benefit from a 99.9999% uptime guarantee, 1 Gbps ports, SSDs for improved performance, multiple locations, custom ISOs, and other features aimed at making your Docker hosting experience smooth and worry-free.

 ★★★★★ 4.8/5.0